Coached vs. Spontaneous Pushing in Labor: What to Know

 Can I Switch Between Coached and Spontaneous Pushing During Labor?

-Yes, you can switch between coached and spontaneous pushing during labor.
-Your healthcare team can guide you in making adjustments based on your comfort, progress, and the baby’s needs to optimize the birthing experience.
+Yes.
+You can switch between methods as labor progresses.
+Your healthcare team can help you decide when a change makes sense based on your comfort, progress, and the baby’s condition.

 What Are the Signs My Body Is Ready to Push Spontaneously?

-You’ll feel intense pressure in your lower back and rectum, alongside strong, involuntary contractions.
-Your body may naturally urge you to push, signaling that it’s time to engage in spontaneous pushing during labor.
+You’ll likely feel intense pressure in your lower back and rectum, along with strong, involuntary contractions.
+That pressure and urge to bear down are your body signaling that it’s time.

 How Can Partners Support During Coached or Spontaneous Pushing?